zTBBz/Hopeful.Hyperlinq/README.md

 }
 ```

-To add `NetFabric.Hyperlinq` operations after a `System.Linq` operation, simply add one more `AsValueEnumerable()` or `AsAsyncValueEnumerable()`.
+To add `Hopeful.Hyperlinq` operations after a `System.Linq` operation, simply add one more `AsValueEnumerable()` or `AsAsyncValueEnumerable()`.

 ### Value delegates

-Calling a lambda expression for each item of the collection is very expensive. `NetFabric.Hyperlinq` supports an alternative that is not as practical but that has much better performance.
+Calling a lambda expression for each item of the collection is very expensive. `Hopeful.Hyperlinq` supports an alternative that is not as practical but that has much better performance.

 - Declare a `struct` that implements `IFunction<>`.
 Here's two examples of how to implement: